-If you’re here and you haven’t yet started a podcast, but you’re eager to, I recommend my free online mini-class where you can learn how to start a podcast in three days.
+If you’re here and you haven’t yet started a podcast, but you’re eager to, I recommend downloading my Podcast Cheat Sheet, which comes with my free three-day class on starting a podcast.
 Or you can check out my in-depth podcasting tutorial.

 Without further ado, just click on the video above, or read below for my top 10 podcast recording tips to sound like a podcast pro!

 #10: Watch Your Mouth!

 This tip is really important—be consistent with the position of your mouth relative to the mic when you’re recording.
 If you drift away from the mic or even look away briefly, that will reflect directly in the sound quality of your episode.
 I’ve recorded hundreds of podcast episodes, and I still forget this sometimes!
 The key is to stay consistent throughout the whole recording.
 It can help to have a cue to help you here, so I always remember to have the tip of my nose or the tip of my lips touching the pop filter when I’m speaking.
 I recommend the Samson PS01 Pop Filter.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 That's how I know the sound quality will be the same throughout the entire episode.
 It takes some practice, but you'll get used to it!